magento/merchdocs/src/customers.md

    url: /customers/account-companies.html
 ---

-As you continue to maintain and expand your store, you wll manage customer accounts and customer groups in the Admin.
+As you continue to maintain and expand your store, you will manage customer accounts and customer groups in the Admin.
 You can access the customer management tools from the [Customers menu]({% link customers/customers-menu.md %}).

 {% include grid.html sections=page.sections %}